aimpowered/staging/index.md

 ---
-layout: default
+layout: home
-title: "About Us (now Jekyll)"
+title: "About Us"
 ---

 AImpower.org is a tech non-profit that is dedicated to build innovative,